Uutisraivaaja Media Innovation Challenge

 How much money will the winners receive?

-The maximum amount is 50,000 euros.
+In 2023 the maximum amount was 50,000 euros.
 The final amount will be determined by the application’s realistically demonstrated total costs.

 If none of the projects submitted in the Uutisraivaaja Media Innovation Challenge meets the criteria set by the Helsingin Sanomat Foundation, then no funding awards will be given.